Ozzymara/dileviroo/README.md

 • The navigation bar is a menu at the top of the website that stays visible as users scroll.
 This feature makes it easy to move between sections without needing to scroll back to the top.

 • The navbar displays the site's logo and a toggle feature to switch between light and dark modes.
-• The navbar includes links to important sections such as the menu, cart, reviews, profile, and my orders as well buttons to sign up, login, and log out.
+• The navbar includes links to important sections such as the menu, cart, reviews, profile, and my orders, as well as buttons to sign up, log in, and log out.

 <details>
 <summary>Click to view navbar</summary>